oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

         }
       },

-Additional restart information (`details`) of value type `string` with 1 or more characters provides additional information for the restart.
+Optional restart information (`details`) of value type `string` with 1 or more characters provides additional information for the restart.
 This can include details on procedures, scope or impact.

 Type of restart (`type`) of value type `string` and `enum` specifies what type of restart is required by this remediation to become effective.
 Valid values are: